oneofakind33/myproj/README.md

 README :- SSD1306 0.91 OLED Display
 This is a simple C Program code that Helps you Print Time on the Oled.
 The first version displays time in HH::MM::SS format.
 In later versions ill include the freedom of choosing fonts, animations, formats etc, by including headers and custom fonts made by editing the hex code.
+I've als include the arm binary file to directly convert to executable on the luckfox.

+prequisites:

+1. Luckfox Pico (Mini B) connected over USB/LAN.
+2. Cross-compiler toolchain installed (arm-linux-gnueabihf-gcc).
+3. IP address of the Luckfox board.
+4. SSH/SCP access enabled on the board.

+Steps : ( This is done in the host machine, in my case its an ubuntu linux machine and my target is an ARM based SoC)

+1. Navigate to Desired Directory using "cd home/your/path" .
+2. Create the c file using " nano filename.c " write/paste the above code using nano terminal and press ctrl+o (to save) and ctrl+x (to exit).
+3. Compile the code for arm based target i.e luckfox using i.e "arm-linux-gnueabihf-gcc -static filename.c -o filename"(to be created)
+   I use -static as my target OS is minimal buildroot and lacks dynamic libraries.
+The command converts the c code to ARM based C file.
+4. Then using using SCP command transfer the ARM_C file to luckfox pico using the command "SCP filesname root@<luckfoxip>:/<dest. addr>.

+(connect the luckfox device on the host machine and get the ip address of the device)

+5. Login to the Luckfox using ssh, i.e "ssh root@ip address"
+6. Change directory to the dest. addr. then using chmod +x filename change the file permission i.e change the arm_c file to executable to run code on luckfox.
+7. Then using command ./filename run the executable on luckfox.